alexeysp11/uptrader-eth-blazor/README.md

 2. API server

-There's a `appsettings.json` file inside the folder of API server `apiserver` project.
+There's `appsettings.json` file inside `apiserver` folder, in which the API server project is located.
 The file contains configurational settings for the API server, for example:

 ```JSON